GTBitsOfGood/MapScout/README.md

 2. Run `yarn` (this is the yarn equivalent to npm install)

-3. Run `npm run secrets`, enter in your super secret password when prompted
+3. Run `yarn run secrets`, enter in your super secret password when prompted

+**NOTE**: If you are using the Windows command prompt, you will need to manually enter in `yarn run secrets:login` and `yarn run secrets:sync`

 4. Now you can run `npm run start` whenever you want to run the app